-This initiative is implemented in the frame of the 'ARTES 4.0 Technologies and Products for C&G, Optical and Quantum Communication - ScyLight, Space Systems for Safety and Security (4S) and 5G/6G and Sustainable Connectivity Standard Call for Proposals' (AO 4-Page 12/23

-40001)1.
-Proposed activities shall be consistent with the definition, technology, product and/or demonstration phases as defined in the Call of Proposals (see Annex A for further information).
+This initiative is implemented in the frame of the 'ARTES 4.0 Technologies and Products for C&G, Optical and Quantum Communication - ScyLight, Space Systems for Safety and Security (4S) and 5G/6G and Sustainable Connectivity Standard Call for Proposals' (AO 4-40001)1.
+Proposed activities shall be consistent with a 'Definition Phase' as defined in the Call of Proposals (see Annex A for further information).